-1. Local authorities have key functions in determining the surface water drainage arrangements as follows.
+2. Local authorities have key functions in determining the surface water drainage arrangements as follows:

-- As the Local Planning Authority (LPA).
-The LPA approves the surface water drainage arrangements for new developments and redevelopments in accordance with the National Planning Policy Framework (NPPF), local policies and any supplementary planning documents. - b) As the Lead Local Flood Authority (LLFA).
-The LLFA provides guidance to the LPA as statutory consultee for developments in flood zones 2 and 3 and in all major developments.
-They may provide advice for other developments. - c) As the local Land Drainage Authority (LDA).
-The LDA regulates any work carried out in or in proximity to non-main rivers (ordinary watercourses) except in areas where there is an Internal Drainage Board (see C1.2.4).
+- as the local planning authority (LPA).
+The LPA approves the surface water drainage arrangements for new developments and redevelopments in accordance with the National Planning Policy Framework (NPPF), local policies and any supplementary planning documents; - b) as the lead local flood authority (LLFA).
+The LLFA provides guidance to the LPA as statutory consultee in all major developments.
+They may provide advice for other developments; - c) as the local land drainage authority (LDA).
+The LDA regulates any work carried out in or in proximity to non-main rivers (ordinary watercourses) except in areas where there is an internal drainage board (see C1.5).

-In Part C where the term 'local authority' is used in this guide it can mean any or all of these roles.
+In Part C where the term 'local authority' is used in this guidance, it can mean any or all of these roles.

-2. In areas where there are both District and County Councils, the District Council is the LPA and the County Council is both the LLFA and the LDA.
-Note: some authorities have delegated their LLFA functions to others.
+3. In areas where there are both district and county councils, the district council is the LPA and the county council is both the LLFA and the LDA.
+Note: Some authorities have delegated their LLFA functions to others.

-3. The Environment Agency provides guidance to the LPA in areas that are designated critical drainage areas as a statutory consultee.
+4. The Environment Agency provides guidance to the LPA in areas that are designated critical drainage areas and sites within 20 m of a main river as a statutory consultee.
 It also regulates any work carried out in or in proximity to any main river.

-4. In some areas there are Internal Drainage Boards which regulate any work carried out in or in proximity to non-main rivers (ordinary watercourses).
-Where they do not exist these powers are carried out by the local Land Drainage Authority (see C1.2.1 (c))
+5. In some areas there are internal drainage boards which regulate any work carried out in or in proximity to non-main rivers (ordinary watercourses).
+Where they do not exist, these powers are carried out by the local land drainage authority (see C1.2 c)).

-5. The NPPF gives an expectation that Sustainable Drainage Systems (SuDS) should be used as first preference in developments of any size.
-The Department for Communities and Local Government (DCLG) has also issued practice guidance to support the NPPF in a number of areas.
+6. The NPPF gives an expectation that sustainable drainage systems (SuDS) should be used as first preference in developments of any size.
+The Ministry of Housing, Communities and Local Government (MHCLG) has also issued practice guidance to support the NPPF in a number of areas.

-6. The Department for Environment, Food and Rural Affairs (Defra) have also issued Non-Statutory technical standards for sustainable drainage systems in England.
-The Local Authorities SuDS Officer Organisation (LASOO) has also issued practice guidance in relation to both the NPPF and the Non-Statutory Technical Standards.
+7. The Department for Environment, Food and Rural Affairs (Defra) have also issued 'Non-statutory Technical Standards for Sustainable Drainage Systems' in England.
+The Association of SuDS Authorities (formerly called LASOO) has also issued practice guidance in relation to both the NPPF and the non-statutory technical standards.

-7. The designer should submit detailed construction drawings and calculations to show how the proposed design meets the requirements of the local authority, with confirmation of the arrangements for the operation and maintenance of the system in perpetuity.
+8. The designer should submit detailed construction drawings and calculations to show how the proposed design meets the requirements of the local authority, with confirmation of the arrangements for the operation and maintenance of the system in perpetuity.

-8. For those parts of England where the water company is one whose area is mainly in Wales, other regulations apply (see C1.3.7).
+9. For those parts of England where the water company is one whose area is mainly in Wales2, other Regulations apply3.